battyone/Workshop.Microservices/exercises/02-publish-subscribe/README.md

 ## Conclusion

-Hopefully this exercise has demonstrated how you can use the publish/subscribe messaging pattern to decouple services.
+This exercise has demonstrated how you can use the Publish-Subscribe messaging pattern to decouple services.

 If you'd like to discuss this more, please don't hesitate to drop us a line in our [community discussion forum](https://discuss.particular.net/).